faasm/tless/workflows/word-count/README.md

 ![workflow diagram](./serverless_workflows_word_count.png)

-Assuming you have deployed one of the baselines of choice, you can run a execute run of the workflow following these steps.

 ## Run the Workflow (Faasm)

 To run the workflow, you must first upload the wikipedia dump to S3: